Firefighter Aptitude and Character Test (FACT) 2025 – 400 Free Practice Questions to Pass the Exam

 Question: 1 / 400

-What is the specific requirement for extinguishing Class D fires?
+What is the primary risk of Class D fires?

 Get further explanation with Examzify DeepDiveBeta